 - Be friendly and outgoing.

-- You will get to explore your passion for health and fitness every day.
+- You’ll get to explore your passion for health and fitness every day.

 - It’s extremely rewarding watching people transform their lives for the better by improving their health and fitness.

-- You will be encouraged to keep fit and healthy yourself.
+- You’ll be encouraged to keep fit and healthy yourself.
 You can reap the benefits of flexible hours and you have the option to become self-employed if you want complete control over your schedule.

-It’s not always easy to keep people motivated, especially on a cold and rainy day when they’re doing intense exercise, but these are skills you will develop in the role.
+It’s not always easy to keep people motivated, especially on a cold and rainy day when they’re doing intense exercise, but these are skills you’ll develop in the role.

 Are there opportunities to progress?